soojiyou/FE-4-Article-Analysis-Website/README.md

 # Project 4 - Evaluate a News Article with Natural Language Processing (Udacity - Frontend Web Developer)

+## Demo Website (Render, Heroku)
+https://fa-article-analysis-website.onrender.com/

+https://fa-article-analysis-website.herokuapp.com/

 ## Goal
  The goal of this project is to experience with hands-on experience with the tools and environment commonly used in a front-end role.
 It involves building a web tool that utilizes Natural Language Processing (NLP) to analyze articles or blogs found on other websites, using tools such as Node, Express, Webpack, and Service Worker.

-## Project Introduction
+## Introduction
 This app is a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
 NLP is the ability of an application to understand the human language, written or oral.

-## Demo Website (Render, Heroku)
-https://fa-article-analysis-website.onrender.com/

-https://fa-article-analysis-website.herokuapp.com/

-## Project-Prerequisites

-1. Webserver - Node
+### Technologies Used

+Node.js - Server-side JavaScript runtime environment

-2. Web application framework for routing - Express
+Express - Server-side web application framework for Node.js

-3. Build tool - Webpack.
-Using webpack, we will set up the app to have dev and prod environments, each with their own set of tools and commands.
+Webpack - Build tool, with separate configurations for development and production environments

+Jest - Test the routes and other JavaScript functions

-4. External script - Service Worker
+Service Worker - External script

-5. External API - MeaningCloud API
+MeaningCloud API - External API

 ## Getting Started